meta-control/mc_mros_reasoner/README.md

 ### Previous steps

-- you need to install a `java jre` you can install it with:
+#### Install java jre

+The `mros_reasoner` uses  [Owlready2](https://owlready2.readthedocs.io/en/latest/index.html) to handle the ontologies and perform reasoning.

+Owlready2 by default uses the [HermiT reasoner](http://www.hermit-reasoner.com/) which is written in Java, and thus you need a Java Vitual Machine to perform reasoning in Owlready2.

+**To install the Java Vitual Machine you can use**

 ```console
 sudo apt-get install openjdk-11-jre
 ```

+Under Linux, Owlready should automatically find Java.

 ### Create reasoner_ws